snej/secret-handshake-cpp/README.md

 An (incomplete) C API is provided, for the use of clients written in C and for binding to other languages.

-There is also some glue code in the [capnproto](capnproto/README.md) subdirectory to use SecretHandshake with the awesome [Cap’n Proto](https://capnproto.org/) RPC library.
+There is also some glue code to use SecretHandshake with the [capnproto](capnproto/README.md) and [Crouton](crouton/README.md) networking libraries.

 ## 1. About SecretHandshake